schiehll/react-alert/README.md

   }

   showAlert(){
-    msg.show('Some text or component', {
+    this.msg.show('Some text or component', {
       time: 2000,
       type: 'success',
       icon: <img src="path/to/some/img/32x32.png" />